 The salient methodological point is that NO way leads from the understanding of human behavior (= microanalysis) to the understanding of the behavior of the economy (= macroanalysis).
 Partial analysis is NOT generalizable.

-Fact is that the subject matter of economics is misspecified: “It is a touchstone of accepted economics that all explanations must run in terms of the actions and reactions of individuals.
+The fact is that the subject matter of economics is misspecified: “It is a touchstone of accepted economics that all explanations must run in terms of the actions and reactions of individuals.
 Our behavior in judging economic research, in peer review of papers and research, and in promotions, includes the criterion that in principle the behavior we explain and the policies we propose are explicable in terms of individuals, not of other social categories.”
 (Arrow)#2

 This commitment to methodological individualism translates into the neo-Walrasian axiom set: “HC1 economic agents have preferences over outcomes; HC2 agents individually optimize subject to constraints; HC3 agent choice is manifest in interrelated markets; HC4 agents have full relevant knowledge; HC5 observable outcomes are coordinated, and must be discussed with reference to equilibrium states.”
 (Weintraub)

 From these microfoundations, supply-demand-equilibrium is derived and then it goes on to General Equilibrium and ends with the welfare theorems.
 Because methodological individualism is false, the behavioral microfoundations HC1/HC5 are false.
 Because the axioms are false, General Equilibrium is false and the welfare theorems go down the toilet.

 The WHOLE of standard economics is cargo cult science and you are part of it.
 ALL variants of behavioral economics have to be thrown out of economics as dilettantish and utterly useless folk psychology/sociology.
 Marginalism is dead for 150+ years but the representative economist has NOT realized it.